How to Choose an Email Marketing Platform

 Once your email lands in the inbox, the user experience takes over.
 A cluttered, confusing email can cause people to tune out instantly.
 A common mistake is using too many images and not enough text.
 This can trigger spam filters and frustrate users if the images don't load properly.
 A good rule of thumb is to aim for a balance of about 60% text and 40% images.
 This keeps your email readable and visually engaging.
 Also, always make sure your emails look great on mobile devices and have a clear, single call to action that tells the reader exactly what to do next.

-Your Platform Implementation Checklist
+Ready to Switch?
+Your Implementation Checklist

 Switching to a new email marketing platform can feel like a huge project, but breaking it down into manageable steps makes all the difference.
 Think of it less as a massive leap and more as a series of smart, deliberate moves.
 This checklist will guide you through the process, from initial planning to getting your team on board, ensuring a smooth transition that sets you up for success.